raj-saroj-vst-au4/code-choir-backend/Readme.md

-The backend comprises of Nodejs, express
+The backend comprises of Nodejs, express, Socketio